 You can set a combined maximum of two local SPAN sessions and RSPAN source sessions.
-You can have a total of 66 SPAN and RSPAN sessions on a switch.
+You can have a total of 66 SPAN and RSPAN sessions on a switch or switch stack.

-You can have a maximum of 64 destination ports on a switch.
+You can have a maximum of 64 destination ports on a switch or a switch stack.